chocolateboy/element-scope-ids/README.md

 **Type**: (el: HTMLElement, { name: string, old: string, new: string }) → void

 Fired each time an ID-like attribute is changed.
 As well as the `id` attribute itself, this also includes ARIA attributes such as `aria-controls` and the `for` attribute on LABEL elements.
-The handler is passed the element and a delta object which contains the old ID and the new ID.
+The listener is passed the element and a delta object which contains the old ID and the new ID.

 ```javascript